-I was sorting Westclox parts in my clock shop, and came across 2 plastic bags labeled: “Rare, pinched Big Ben Style 1a Keys” and “Early Style 1 Big Ben Keys”.
+I was sorting Westclox parts in my clock shop, and came across 2 plastic bags labeled: “Interesting pinched Big Ben Style 1a Keys” and “Early Style 1 Big Ben Keys”.
 This motivated me to write about the development of the Big Ben winding key.

 First, here are 2 examples of the Big Ben leg model (note – there are many variation in the dials):

 When the Big Ben was first made in 1908, the keys looked like this:

 Starting in 1910, the key shanks were nickel plated:

 The handle shape was updated in the first half of 1911: